jaoord/nudge/README.md

 ## Customization

-- No custom sound support.
-The app uses the default Windows system sound for notifications.
+- The app uses the default Windows system sound for notifications.

 ## License